zulip/zulip/api_docs/construct-narrow.md

 * `stream:1234`: Search messages sent to the stream with ID `1234`.
 * `sender:1234`: Search messages sent by user ID `1234`.
-* `pm-with:1234`: Search the private message conversation between you and user ID `1234`.
+* `dm:1234`: Search the direct message conversation between you and user ID `1234`.
-* `pm-with:1234,5678`: Search the private message conversation between you, user ID `1234`, and user ID `5678`.
+* `dm:1234,5678`: Search the direct message conversation between you, user ID `1234`, and user ID `5678`.
-* `group-pm-with:1234`: Search all group private messages that include you and user ID `1234`.
+* `dm-including:1234`: Search all direct messages (1-on-1 and group)
+  that include you and user ID `1234`.

 The operands for these search options must be encoded either as an integer ID or a JSON list of integer IDs.
 For example, to query